Army of the Eastern Pyrenees: 1793: Invasion and defeats

 On 17 November Dagobert was arrested for disagreeing with the representatives.
 He was eventually acquitted and returned to his division where he died on 18 April 1794.
 Meanwhile, on 3 November the government replaced Turreau with François Amédée Doppet, another ex-doctor.
 Not wanting to wait for Turreau's successor, the representatives reappointed d'Aoust to command from 22 to 27 November.
 Doppet came to take command on 28 November but was practically ignored by the representatives on mission.
 On 7 December, d'Aoust with 10,000 men was defeated at Villelongue-dels-Monts by Ricardos with 8,000 Spanish and Portuguese troops.
 The Allies lost only 56 casualties while inflicting losses of 340 killed and wounded, 312 missing, 26 guns, two colors and 2,000 muskets on the French.
 Doppet decided to pull back to Perpignan for the winter under cover of a spoiling attack on Villelongue.
 D'Aoust led the attack on 18 December which overran the Portuguese camp and slaughtered its garrison.
 Doppet soon came down with illness and spent the next two and a half months in bed recovering.
 D'Aoust was finally in full command just in time to be blamed for a disaster.
 In the Battle of Collioure, a Spanish corps commanded by Lieutenant General Gregorio García de la Cuesta drove the French out of Collioure and Port-Vendres on 20 December, inflicting 4,000 casualties on the French.
 Fort Saint-Elme was betrayed to the Spanish by its traitorous commander.
 D'Aoust ordered a retreat on the 21st but the Spanish harassed it severely.
 Finally, the French fought their way back to the safety of Perpignan but their total losses in the debacle were 7,700 men and 23 guns.
 The government singled out the Army of the Eastern Pyrenees for disapproval despite the fact that its representatives were in large part responsible for the defeats.
 D'Aoust was arrested and the representatives on mission were recalled, except Fabre who was killed at Collioure.
-New representatives Édouard Jean Baptiste Milhaud and Pierre Soubrany celebrated their arrival by purging the army of both good and bad army officers.
+New representatives Édouard Jean Baptiste Milhaud and Pierre-Amable de Soubrany celebrated their arrival by purging the army of both good and bad army officers.
 However, they subsequently did a better job of keeping the army supplied while letting the army officers do their work.
 D'Aoust fell victim to the guillotine on 2 July 1794.